- Winter health risks are not a single seasonal event but a multi-variable map: respiratory, cardiac, trauma, environmental and viral.

 Personal

-- Annual check-up — inhaler/medication plan review for COPD/cardiac patients
+- Annual check-up — inhaler/medication plan review for Chronic Obstructive Pulmonary Disease (COPD)/cardiac patients

 - Emergency contact list (physician, pharmacy, 112, Nova Ambulans)